 In addition to his work in the district, Goree serves Caddo Parish and Shreveport through his work with Downtown Rotary, Committee of 100, Step Forward, Strategic Action Council, Caddo Children and Youth Planning Board and Caddo Sheriff’s Safety Town Advisory Board.

 Goree is a lifelong educator who strongly believes that education is the key to lifelong success.
 He is a graduate of Huntington High School and holds a Bachelor of Arts in Management from Morehouse College, a Master of Education in Educational Leadership from the University of Texas at Arlington and a Doctor of Philosophy in Educational Leadership and Policy Studies from the University of Texas at Arlington.

 Goree and his wife, Kimberly, met in math class during their junior year at Huntington High School.
 They are the proud parents of two children.
-This fall, the eldest Goree will begin his sophomore year at Louisiana State University in Baton Rouge while this year will the Goree's daughter began middle school in Caddo.
+The eldest Goree attends Louisiana State University in Baton Rouge while the Gorees' daughter attends middle school in Caddo.